Skip to main content

 Benchmark files are located in examples/tests/valid/benchmarks.
 To run the benchmarks, run the following command from anywhere in the monorepo:

-pnpm turbo bench
+pnpm turbo wing:bench

 How do I work only on the compiler?โ€‹